EURODEO/e-soh/datastore-design/go-grpc-demo/README.md

 ...
 ```

-## Testing the datastore server with a Python client
+## Testing the datastore service with a Python client

 ### Compiling the protobuf file